 What is tokenisation?

-“Tokenisation” is a trendy payment word in the ecommerce world.
-It is an easy process that will allow you to link to your customer’s bank details with a digital token.
+Tokenisation is a trendy payment word in the e-commerce world.
+Tokenisation payment means it is an easy process that will allow you to link to your customer’s bank details with a digital token.

 Tokenisation enables e-Commerce business owners to provide a seamless checkout experience to their customers, especially the returning ones.

-Normally, customer credit card comes as a 16-digit number, along the name, expiry date and CVV code – in which all this information can be “tokenised’.
+Normally, a customer credit card comes as a 16-digit number, along with the name, expiry date, and CVV code – in which all this information can be “tokenised’.

 Tokenisation works by protecting cardholder details to prevent fraud.
-The token will be stored in iPay88 PCI-Compliant (PCI-DSS) security vault.
+The token will be stored in the iPay88 PCI Compliant (PCI-DSS) security vault.

-You could read our previous blog on why PCI compliance is compulsory for every payment gateway that process bankcard payments on e-commerce platforms.
+We explained here why PCI compliance is compulsory for every payment gateway that processes bankcard payments on e-commerce platforms.

-If returning customers have tokenised their credit card details on your website, upon checkout, they will be only required to key in their CVV details instead of 16-digit credit card numbers, names and expiration date.
+If returning customers have tokenised their credit card details on your website, upon checkout, they will be only required to key in their CVV details instead of 16-digit credit card numbers, names, and expiration dates.

-New customers need to tokenise their credit card details, to be able to use the tokenisation feature for the next purchases.
+New customers need to tokenise their credit card details, to be able to use the payment tokenisation feature for their next purchases.

 Why use tokenisation?